-- Back up the Branch Gateway by entering backup config usb usbdevice0 backup-name, where backup-name is the backup directory path and file name you are creating on the USB mass storage device.
-A backup directory is created on the USB mass storage device, with a directory - A backup directory is created on the USB mass storage device, with a directory structure as detailed in Sample backup directory after backup on page 93. - 2.
+- 1. Back up the Branch Gateway by entering backup config usb usbdevice0 backupname, where backup-name is the backup directory path and file name you are creating on the USB mass storage device. - A backup directory is created on the USB mass storage device, with a directory structure as detailed in Sample backup directory after backup on page 86. - 2.
 Obtain the firmware upgrade file(s) from Avaya and place them on your PC. - 3.
 Insert the USB mass storage device into the PC's USB port, and copy the firmware file(s) to the USB mass storage device as follows: - a.
 Copy Branch Gateway firmware files to the root directory. - b.
 Copy the Device Manager firmware file to the root directory. - c.
-Copy media modules' firmware files to the MM subdirectory. - d.
+Copy media modules' firmware files to the MM subdirectory.

+- d.
 Copy IP phone firmware files to the IPPHONE subdirectory. - 4.
 Remove the USB mass storage device from the PC, and insert it in the Branch Gateway USB port. - 5.
 Enter restore usb usbdevice0 backup-name, where backup-name is the root directory path and name on the USB mass storage device. - 6.
 Enter show restore status to check the status of the restore operation.

 The report lists the upgraded files.